giry-dev/mangrove-docs/docs/strat-lib/getting-started/smart-offer.md

 ### Post an offer

 Now that the contract is ready, we can use it to post an offer - note that we have to %%provision|provision%% the offer, and we do that by sending some native tokens to `newOffer`.<br />
-In our example, we are offering 1 WTBC (outbound) in exchange for 26,000 USDT (inbound).
+In our example, we are offering 1 WBTC (outbound) in exchange for 26,000 USDT (inbound).

 ```bash
 cast send --rpc-url $LOCAL_URL "$OFFER_MAKER" "newOffer(address, address, uint, uint, uint, uint)(uint)" "$WBTC" "$USDT" 100000000 26000000000 0 100000 --private-key "$PRIVATE_KEY" --value 0.01ether